 Terra lifted the pencil from the paper and sat back, scrutinizing the page sceptically.
 “Okay, I’m done,” she said, packing her pencil away and hovering the sketchbook over her backpack as well.

 Hyren shook himself out of his navel-gazing and sat up.
-“What, don’t I get to see it?” he asked.
+“What, don’t I get to see it?”

 “I’m sure it’s better than you think,” the commander said.
 “Please?”
 He extended his hand.

 Immediately Terra’s face fell.
-“Is it really that bad?” she asked.
+“Is it really that bad?”

 “No,” he said.
 “I like it.
 It looks just like me.”
 Instead of giving her the sketchbook back, however, he leafed through to previous pages, careful not to tear the paper with his strong fingers.
 There were more amateurish drawings of some of the artefacts they’d encountered in the throne room, and further back, sketches of various other items, landscapes, Neopets, and creatures.
 “They’re nice,” he said as he returned the book to her.